AhmeedGamil/circular_indicator/README.md

 ### But There Is A Problem With This

-Flutter clears the canvas each frame.
+Flutter clears the canvas each frame if should repaint is true.
 If you don’t save previous content, you're forced to redraw all previous and new points each time, which slows performance.
+When using Flutter to draw a large number of points each frame, performance issues arise due to both CPU-GPU communication overhead and the inefficiency of drawing individual points.
+Here's the core reasoning:
+CPU to GPU Communication: Sending a large number of points from the CPU to the GPU creates an overhead, especially if it happens every frame.
+GPU's Optimized Spatial Rendering: The GPU works most efficiently when rendering larger shapes (e.g., rectangles or triangles) rather than individual points.
+Processing each point separately increases the GPU's workload.
+DrawRawPoints Inefficiency: Methods like drawRawPoints() treat each point independently, which results in high overhead, especially for large sets of points.

 ## The Solution

 - Use `AnimatedBuilder` to control frame drawing.
 - Save previous canvas content as an image and reuse it.
+There are other methods to optimize, but they do not align with my goal, which is to send raw points and draw them

 ```dart
 Future<void> saveCanvasToImage(Size size) async {